Download our guide which shows what could happen with or without a cohabitation agreement

 Q) I’ve lived with my girlfriend for 5 years and we’ve decided to have children but we don’t want to get married.
 Can we make arrangements about our finances to protect us and the kids if we split up in the future?

 A) Yes, a cohabitation agreement can include details about your finances and what the child maintenance arrangements would be if you were to separate.

 Q) Is a living together or cohabitation agreement worth the cost?

 A) If you and your partner jointly own any property or assets like a house or a car, a living together agreement or cohabitation can avoid potentially costly court proceedings that could arise from deciding how these would be divided up if you separated.

-Q) If we buy a house together as a same sex couple, is becoming Civil Partners the only way we can protect ourselves financially?
+Q) If we buy a house together as a same sex couple, is getting married or entering a civil partnership the only way we can protect ourselves financially?